syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

   {% endtabs %}

-You can find the first occurrence of a particular text extended to several paragraphs in the document by using FindSingleLinemethod and its next occurrence by using FindNextSingleLinemethod.
+You can find the first occurrence of a particular text extended to several paragraphs in the document by using `FindSingleLine` method and its next occurrence by using `FindNextSingleLine` method.

 The following code example illustrates how to find a particular text extended to several paragraphs in the Word document.